billsidea/bambu-poop-sorter/README.md

-**bambu-poop-sorter** is a utility that provides automated poop sorting for certain Bambu Lab 3D printers (tested successfully on P2S).
+**bambu-poop-sorter** is a utility that provides automated poop sorting for certain Bambu Lab 3D printers (tested successfully on a P2S).

 - [Overview](#overview)
 - [Installation](#installation)